UMCarpentries/swc-equity-inclusion/intro-setting-the-tone.md

 You have exactly the right background, training, and amount of experience that you need to participate in this workshop.

 ### Implicit Bias

+*Instructor's Note:* Participants should keep their eyes closed while you or your co-instructor tally the responses.
+The intent is that the participants see that most of them independently pictured the same person, even though they were only given an occupation as a prompt.

 * Close your eyes, I want you to **picture a Police Chief.**
     * Raise your hand if the person you're picturing is white.